Namitakafare/Medicine-Recommendation-System/README.md

 >
 >6.if the application does not start then type python -m streamlit run app.py
 # Development Setup
-1.IDE Setup: Download PyCharm IDE and open the project folder in it.
+1.IDE Setup: Download VSCode/PyCharm IDE and open the project folder in it.

 2.Terminal Commands: Use the terminal in VSCode/PyCharm to run the above commands.